πͺMARTIN GRID STRATEGY

 MARTIN GRID STRATEGY is a convenient and effective way to create, test, and optimize trading strategies based on an order grid right on the TradingView platform, without the need to use external tools or programming.
 The configured strategy can be launched for automated trading.

 Direction - This parameter determines the trading direction for your strategy.
-You can choose LONG (buy) or SHORT (sell).
+You can choose LONG (buy) or SHORT (sell), BOTH (buy and sell)..
 This choice depends on your market analysis and expectations regarding the price movement.

-OPEN Signal - This is the signal that initiates opening the first position in your trading strategy.
-Most often, this signal comes from another module, such as the CONDITION MANAGER Indicator.
-This indicator analyzes market conditions and generates a signal when certain conditions that you have set are met.
+OPEN Signal is a signal that initiates the opening of the first position in your trading strategy.
+Most often this signal comes from another module such as CONDITION MANAGER Indicator (this indicator analyzes market conditions and generates a signal when certain conditions you have set are met).
+You can set up opening signals for BUY and SELL separately.

 Position size, USD - This is the total amount you want to invest in this trading strategy.
 This amount will be divided among the various orders in your order grid.
 The size of each individual order will be determined later when you configure the grid levels.